Why Copper is a Conductor: Facts and Applications

 Mechanical stress and deformation can alter the crystalline structure of copper, affecting its electrical conductivity.
 Work hardening through bending, stretching, or compressing copper wire can increase its resistance.
 Copper’s excellent resistance to creep helps maintain secure electrical connections over time, making it a reliable choice for electrical wiring.

-Types of Copper Conductors in Modern Applications
+Types of Copper Conductors

 Modern electrical systems rely heavily on different types of copper conductors, each with its unique characteristics.
 The choice of copper conductor depends on the specific application, considering factors such as conductivity, flexibility, and durability.